streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 ### Custom

-> Note: Custom authentication provides extensive control.
+> Note: Custom authentication allows wide flexibility in how authentication is carried out.
 >
-> For the sake of simplicity, this example just shows how to use a custom TLS client authentication truststore.
+> For the sake of simplicity, this example shows how to use a custom TLS client authentication truststore.

 ```shell
 # Note: For custom authentication, a self-signed TLS truststore